abhi-824/codeblast/README.md

    ```sh
    npm install
    ```
-4. Start the project (Navigate to /client and run the following command)
+4. Start the project (Run the following command both in the root and /client for server and client respectively)
    ```sh
    npm start
    ```